2019 YOUTH TOUR DATES

 Essay should be typed and will not be returned to students.
 Students should write their school name followed by the last four digits of their social security number or their student number on the front page of their essay, NOT their name.
 This allows for anonymity when judges review each essay.

 Judges will select the top essayist to participate in the interview portion of the contest.
 Essay winners will then be notified.

-Essays must be turned in at each participating school on: Date TBA
+Essays must be turned in at each participating school on: January 9, 2019

-Interviews will be held at Clarke-Washington EMC’s office in Jackson.
+Interviews will be held at Clarke-Washington EMC’s office in Jackson on January 23, 2019.
 Please dress in business interview attire.

 The top essayist will interview with a panel of judges who will challenge their knowledge of current events, the Youth Tour program, Clarke-Washington EMC, the electric cooperative industry and the communities where they live.